rscova/CarND-Advanced-Lane-Lines/README.md

 This is the advance version of the *Finding Lane Lines on the Road project* ([GitHub repository](https://github.com/rscova/CarND-LaneLines-P1))

 The pipeline is based in 6 steps:
-* 1. Camera Calibration
+1. Camera Calibration: Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
-* 2. Distortion Image Correction
+2. Distortion Image Correction: Apply a distortion correction to raw images.
-* 3. Color Spaces and Gradients Thresholds
+3. Color Spaces and Gradients Thresholds: Use color transforms, gradients, etc., to create a thresholded binary image
-* 4. Perspective transform (Bird's Eye)
+4. Perspective transform: Apply a perspective transform to rectify binary image ("birds-eye view").
-* 5. Detect lane lines
+5. Detect lane lines: Detect lane pixels and fit to find the lane boundary.
-* 6. Determine the lane curvature
+6. Determine the lane curvature: Determine the curvature of the lane and vehicle position with respect to center.

+Extra:
+7. Warp the detected lane boundaries back onto the original image
+8. Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 To achieve that I have implemented two clases: `ImageProcessor()` and `LineFinder()`.
 And some naive functions.